-UNICEF, Afghanistan Humanitarian Situation Report, October 2021, 15 November 2021

-"Education

-Female teachers and education administration workers have continued to remain at home with exceptions being reported in some provinces across the country.
-Most restrictions on the implementation of interventions by partners have been removed, except on resuming Accelerated Learning Centres (ALC) and Girls' Access to Teacher Education (GATE) classes.
+UNICEF, Afghanistan Humanitarian Situation Report, October 2021, 15 November 2021 "Education partners have been removed, except on resuming Accelerated Learning Centres (ALC) and Girls' Access to Teacher Education (GATE) classes.
 The discussion to re-open GATE classes continues, and in a few provinces, as Teacher Training Centres (TTC) are opening and agreements have been reached to ensure that students who were in their final month(s) of their academic year can sit their exams.
 This will be a crucial step forward as more female teachers will be required to ensure all girls can return to school."